Increased vigilance after fear of attacks in Cologne and Vienna

+In connection with the terror alert for Cologne Cathedral, the police took a suspect into custody in Wesel.
+Police searched an apartment in the town on the Lower Rhine with special units on Christmas Eve and took five men into custody.
+While four of them were released, the police announced on Tuesday evening that they had taken a 30-year-old Tajik into custody "to avert danger".
+There was information about him that was relevant to state security.

+On Christmas Day, the Oberhausen district court confirmed the detention order until January 7 at the request of the Cologne police.
+CID chief Michael Esser said: "We are exhausting all legal possibilities to protect the people, the cathedral and the upcoming New Year's Eve celebrations."
+The police will not provide any information on the background to the detention until further notice due to ongoing investigations.

-In Cologne, the cathedral will remain closed to tourists until further notice.
-"All liturgical services will take place, but tourist visits are unfortunately not possible," Oliver Gassen, head of security at the cathedral, told the German Press Agency on Tuesday.
+Cologne Cathedral will remain closed to tourists until further notice.
+"All liturgical services will take place, but tourist visits are unfortunately not possible," said the cathedral's head of security, Oliver Gassen, to the German Press Agency on Tuesday.
 "The cathedral will be closed between services."
 Normally, the cathedral is visited by more than 100,000 people from Christmas to New Year.

 According to dpa, the security authorities had received information about a possible plan by an Islamist group to attack Cologne Cathedral and a church in Vienna.
-According to the Cologne police, the information related to New Year's Eve, but security measures had already been increased for the Christmas celebrations.
+According to the Cologne police, the information related to New Year's Eve, but security precautions had already been increased for the Christmas festivities.

 Police officers have been checking visitors to the cathedral since Christmas Eve.
 On Saturday evening, the police had already searched the cathedral with sniffer dogs but, according to their own statements, found nothing suspicious.
 The Cardinal of Cologne, Rainer Maria Woelki, thanked the worshippers for "not allowing themselves to be frightened and scared despite the situation, but for coming here courageously".